Conditional Coloring for Scatter Plot in Google Sheets

 )

-The purpose of this formula is to just insert the values 1 in the range D2:D19 and 2 in cell D20.
+The purpose of this formula is to insert the value 1 into the range D2:D19 and 2 into cell D20.

-Select the range A1:D20 to plot the bubble chart and click Insert > Chart.
+Select the range A1:D20, then click Insert > Chart.

-In the chart editor panel, you should follow the below bubble chart settings under the “Setup” tab.
+In the chart editor panel, configure the bubble chart settings under the “Setup” tab:

-This is a workaround (using bubble chart) to add conditional coloring to scatter plot in Google Sheets.
+This is the workaround using a bubble chart to apply conditional coloring for a scatter plot in Google Sheets.

 Resources